 Committee Rotation.
 The Nominating and Governance Committee shall periodically review Committee rotation practices with the Board.

 Committee Reports.
-All committees report regularly to the Board.
+All Committees will report regularly to the Board.

 Selection.
 The full Board, acting on the recommendation of the Nominating and Governance Committee, will nominate a slate of director candidates for election at each annual general meeting of stockholders, and will elect directors to fill vacancies.
 The Nominating and Governance Committee also promotes Schlumberger’s diversity policy to ensure that qualified candidates reflecting gender, racial and ethnic, cultural and geographical diversity are considered as potential director nominees.
-To further this diversity policy, and as part of the search process for each new director, the Nominating and Governance Committee seeks out women and nationally/racially/ethnically diverse candidates to include in the pool of candidates from which director nominees are chosen, and directs any third-party search firm that it engages to include women and racially/ethnically diverse candidates in such pool as well.
+To further this diversity policy, and as part of the search process for each new director, the Nominating and Governance Committee seeks out women and nationally, racially, and ethnically diverse candidates to include in the pool of candidates from which director nominees are chosen and directs any third-party search firm that it engages to include women and nationally, racially, and ethnically diverse candidates in such pool as well.

 Qualifications.
 The individual qualifications sought in potential director nominees identified by the Nominating and Governance Committee for consideration by the Board are set forth in that Committee’s charter.
 Candidates are selected for, among other things, their integrity and honesty, independence, leadership and the ability to exercise sound business judgment.
 Final approval of a candidate is determined by the full Board.

-Each director is expected to be familiar with and follow the Schlumberger Blue Print in Action — our Code of Conduct — and Conflict of Interest Policy.
+Each director is expected to be familiar with and follow the Code of Conduct and conflict of interest policy thereunder.
 If an actual or potential conflict of interest develops, or a situation arises that might give the appearance of such a conflict, the director should immediately report the matter to the Secretary and to the Chair of the Nominating and Governance Committee.
 If a director has a personal, business or professional interest in a matter before the Board or any of its Committees, the director shall disclose the interest to the Board or such Committee, excuse himself or herself from discussions on the matter, and not vote on the matter.